wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getgovernanceinfo.md

 ---
-title: dash:getgovernanceinfo \[POST\]
+title: dash:getgovernanceinfo - Dash
-description: Returns an object containing governance parameters.
+description: Example code for the dash:getgovernanceinfo json-rpc method. Сomplete guide on how to use dash:getgovernanceinfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters